 At first blush, Kil’jaeden’s Burning Wish looks like a pretty great all-around trinket choice.
 But since you can only equip two legendaries, you can’t compare it straight across to other trinkets—you also have to factor in losing another high damage legendary item.
 You really should only be using Kil’jaeden’s if you don’t have any other high quality legendaries to choose from.

-If you are going to be using Kil’jaeden’s Burning Wish, you don’t need to worry about lining its cooldown up with Crusade—its damage isn’t affected.
+If you are going to be using Kil’jaeden’s Burning Wish, you don’t need to worry about lining its cooldown up with Crusade—its damage isn’t affected by any buffs.

 Draught of Souls

 This is a difficult trinket to use effectively, without any real DPS payof.
 Usage instructions consist of just one word: don’t.